keewenaw/dvwa-guide-2019/medium/Challenge 10: XSS (DOM).md

 <img src="https://github.com/keewenaw/dvwa-guide-2019/blob/master/medium/screenshots/xssdbreakfail.png" width="500">

 Hm, no luck.
-Seems our payload won't be executed, probably because the web page adds <code>script</code> tags when trying to execute it.
+Seems our payload won't be executed, as the web page treats <code>a.js</code> as an actual image rather than code.
 Let's try putting our payload in the <code>img</code> tag proper, to remove the dependency on using a Javascript file.

 After playing around, we get something like: